himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 A host inventory file is a yaml file that defines hosts ansible can connect to.
 The default file is located at `/etc/ansible/hosts`.
-An alternative inventory file may also be provided using the `-i` flag.
+An alternative inventory file may be provided using the `-i` flag.

 Example file: